MrezaDorudian/Diabete-Classification/README.md

 # Diabete-Classification
-A data mining project for detecting Diabetic patients based on a databased gathered from kaggle. it contains the following steps:
+A data mining project for detecting Diabetic patients based on a dataset gathered from kaggle. it contains the following steps:
 - **preprocess**
   + handle null and unknown values